 Burdette, John McKinley(born: 1896 - died: 1995)

-At the age of 25, John M. Burdette left his hometown, Lexington, KY, seeking employment and the opportunity to further his singing career in Chicago.
+At the age of 25, John M. Burdette left his hometown of Lexington, KY seeking employment and the opportunity to further his singing career in Chicago.
 [He was actually born in Garrard County, KY, according to his World War I and World War II Draft Registration Cards.]

 Burdette was one of several lodgers living on South Parkway in Chicago, as was Kentucky native Ernest Covington, according to the 1930 U.S. Federal Census.
 Burdette sang part-time, and both he and Covington were employed full-time as elevator operators, Covington at an official building and Burdette in a furniture store on Wabash Avenue.

-Burdette was still singing professionally in the 1950s: he was a member of the first integrated chorus in Grant Park Concert's Cole Porter High Program, held in Chicago, August 18-19, 1951.
-Guest star Etta Moten, an African American soprano from Weimar, TX, was one of the four featured performers who were accompanied by the chorus that included African American members John Burdette and Albert Yarborough.
+Burdette was still singing professionally in the 1950s: he was a member of the first integrated chorus in Grant Park Concert's Cole Porter High Program, held in Chicago August 18-19, 1951.
+Guest star Etta Moten, an African American soprano from Weimar, TX, was one of the four featured performers accompanied by the chorus that included African American members John Burdette and Albert Yarborough.